linuxwolf/expecto/README.md

 expect(someValue).to.have.any.members(["baz", "flag"]); // FAILS
 ```

 By default a strict comparison is used.
-If `deep` is applied beforehand, a deep equality comparison is used.
+If `deep` is applied beforehand, a comprehensive equality comparison is used.

 ```typescript
 const someValue = new Set([